gethubai/hubai-web/docs/extensions/development/workbench/sidebar.md

 ## Removing a Sidebar item

-To remove a sidebar item, we need to call the `remove` method from the `sidebar` service:
+To remove a sidebar item, we need to call the `remove` method from the [ISidebarService](/docs/api/hubai-core/interfaces/services.ISidebarService.md):
 (You should call the remove on dispose method of the extension)

 ```typescript